Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 Despite what you may think about bankruptcy ruining your credit, it is actually surprisingly common for creditors to offer loans to people who have filed cases.
 However, the purpose behind filing a case in the first place is to get you OUT of debt, not into more of it.

-For this reason, the Court has to be notified anytime you intend to use credit or borrow money while still in a Chapter 13 case.
+For this reason, you should not incur new debt or borrow money while still in a Chapter 13 case without first consulting your attorney and the trustee; court or trustee approval may be required.
 The Court wants to make sure that you won’t get right back into a bad financial situation or be taken advantage of by a creditor.

 Typically, this issue comes up for people who need to buy new cars.
-The Court realizes that having a vehicle is a basic necessity of modern life, so most Courts have procedures to follow to be approved to use credit in case your old car is wrecked or completely breaks down.
+The Court realizes that having a vehicle is a basic necessity of modern life, so many courts have procedures to request permission to use credit if your old car is wrecked or completely breaks down.
 Just be sure to check with a qualified bankruptcy attorney who can help you through your Court’s procedures.

 3. Tell Your Bankruptcy Attorney About Any Lawsuit or Potential Lawsuit You May Be A Part Of.